heron2014/gh-user-finder/README.md

-# gh-user-finder
+## gh-user-finder
-Github user finder application build with React
+Github user finder and note taker application build with React

+#### Reference
+Project based on tutorial from egghead